Parks A-D | Parks E-H | Parks I-L | Parks M-R | Parks S-Z | Full City Park Map

 Park Area: 59.3 acres

-Park Features: ADA accessible picnic benches and pathways, Amphitheatre, athletic fields, fenced dog park, parking, picnic pavilion with grill, playground, pond, restrooms, and walking/bicycle trails
+Park Features: ADA accessible picnic benches and pathways, Amphitheatre, athletic fields (one synthetic turf rectangular), fenced dog park, parking, picnic pavilion with grill, playground, pond, restrooms, and walking/bicycle trails

 This west end park located on the east end of the fomer U.S. Army base at Cameron Station was named in honor of the late Colonel Ben Brenman, (US Army-retired) on June 23, 1998, by the Alexandria City Council.
 Colonel Brenman contributed his time and talent as an Alexandria Community activist for over 30 years.
 His involvement in scores of projects, including acquisition of this parkland, has enriched the quality of life for citizens of Alexandria.